Create a teaming interest

 GovTribe matches you with vendors on the opposite side.
 Either side can send a teaming request to the other.
 The recipient sees the requester's anonymous profile, then accepts or declines.
 A conversation opens the moment the request is sent, so both vendors can message each other right away — anonymously, using public profile names.
 When the recipient accepts, both vendors see each other's company name and logo, and messaging continues in the same conversation with the revealed identities.

 The workflow is a guided multi-step form.
 Each step focuses on one decision or set of intake questions so you can move through it at your own pace.
-The modal title reflects the role you pick: Post your interest for this Federal Contract Opportunity for Find Subcontractors, or Join a Team for this Federal Contract Opportunity for Be a Subcontractor.
+The modal title reflects the role you pick and the record you are on, such as Post your interest for this Federal Contract Opportunity for Find Subcontractors, or Join a Team for this Federal Contract Opportunity for Be a Subcontractor.

 Choose how you want to participate.
 Pick Find Subcontractors if you intend to lead the bid and want subcontractors (a Prime interest).
 Pick Be a Subcontractor if you want to offer capabilities under another vendor's prime bid (a Sub interest).
 GovTribe matches you with vendors on the opposite side.

-Choose the vendor profile you want to represent.
-Search for your company's vendor profile and select it.
-GovTribe pre-fills this with a saved preference or the vendor already linked to your account when one is available.
+Choose the vendor you want to represent.
+GovTribe pre-fills this with the vendor on your designated capture profile when you have one, otherwise the vendor already linked to your account.
+Search for a different vendor by name or UEI to change it for this interest.
 Your vendor is not revealed to other vendors until a teaming request is accepted.

 Answer the intake questions.
 The questions depend on your role.
 Find Subcontractors answers two required questions about your capture stage and subcontractor workshare expectations.
 Be a Subcontractor answers two required questions about your role and relevant experience, plus four optional questions about socioeconomic value, clearance and location, partner preferences, and staffing capacity.

 Save your teaming interest.
-GovTribe sets the status to Open and makes the interest visible on the opportunity's Teaming tab.
+GovTribe sets the status to Open and makes the interest visible on the record's Teaming tab.

 As you fill out an intake question, GovTribe automatically suggests AI feedback on your draft when you move out of the answer field.
 The suggestions help you sharpen your response without changing what you actually save.

-GovTribe pre-fills your role and vendor whenever it can, so you usually start on the intake questions:
+GovTribe pre-fills your role and vendor from your capture profile whenever it can, so you usually start on the intake questions:

-- Your role is filled from your saved teaming preference, or defaults to Be a Subcontractor the first time.
+- Your role is filled from the Preferred role on your capture profile.
+If you have not set one, GovTribe suggests a role from your vendor's federal award history.
 If you respond to another vendor's interest from their card, GovTribe automatically picks the opposite role.

-- Your vendor is filled from your saved preferred teaming vendor first, or from the vendor already linked to your account.
+- Your vendor is filled from your designated capture profile vendor, or from the vendor already linked to your account.
 If neither is available, type a vendor name or UEI in the search to choose one.

 - When both your role and your vendor are pre-filled, the modal opens on the first intake question.
 You can still expand the earlier steps to change either choice.